 "CAR T-cell therapy saved my life.
 I know I got the fairytale outcome – but this is possible for others too.
-Let's raise $1 million to help fund the Malaghan Institute's CAR T-cell therapy programme, and get this breakthrough technology to other Kiwis that need it."
+Let's help the Malaghan Institute get this breakthrough CAR T-cell technology to other Kiwis that need it."

 In January 2017, I was diagnosed with non-Hodgkin lymphoma, a type of blood cancer.
 After a long and pretty public battle, including 12 rounds of chemotherapy, I ultimately was told my cancer was terminal.